elakatos/elakatos.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a computational biologist, interested in applying mathematical and bioinformatic techniques to understand biology in health and disease.
-I work at the Department of Mathematical Sciences at Chalmers University of Technology, where I design mathematical models and bioinformatic methods to decode how cancers evolve in response to the immune system and treatment.
+I work at the Department of Mathematical Sciences at Chalmers University of Technology, where I lead the **Computing Disease Evolution in Cancer** (CODEc) group.
+Our group designs mathematical models and bioinformatic methods to decode how cancers evolve in response to the immune system and treatment.

-To find out more, browse my projects or contact me directly.
+To find out more, browse our research projects or contact me directly.